Guy, hang on, just reading something here real quick.

 He was for it first.

-And he tells everybody, including when he goes to fundraisers to people who've written checks for thousands of dollars, that the first thing he's gonna do is start out of the process to repeal it.
+But he opens every debate and he tells everybody, including when he goes to fundraisers to people who've written checks for thousands of dollars, that the first thing he's going to do is start out in the process to repeal it.

-So you think he's lying to you right off the bat.
+So you think he's lying to you right off the bat?

 You bet I do.

-Have you you know what mimings are, don't you?
+You know what lemmings are, don't you?

-Um how they run to the ocean and everybody follows them.
+How they run to the ocean and everybody follows them.

 Meaning the voters.